Kamau a Ea 5: Hawaiian Governance Symposium -- Francis Boyle

 Lithuania.
 If the Lithuanians can do it, we can do it too.
 Why not?
 If the Estonians

 can do it, we can certainly do it.
 What’s the difference between them and us?

 None, that I’m aware of.

-up your own state, declare independence, and move forward, to raise your
+your own state, declare independence, and move forward, to raise your diplomatic

-diplomatic recognition and ultimately to membership in the United Nations
+recognition and ultimately to membership in the United Nations Organization.
+I am

-Organization.
-I am telling you the same thing!
-Today the state of Palestine, this
+telling you the same thing!
+Today the state of Palestine, this week was recognized